The Complete Guide to Creating Press Ready Print Files

 There are also specialty coatings that can be added after a piece is printed.
 These help protect the entire piece or are used to create eye-catching effects.

-UV coating, Spot UV, Aqueous coating and varnish provide a high-gloss or matte look and offer protection and improved visual appeal.
+UV coating, Spot UV coating and varnish provide a high-gloss or matte look and offer protection and improved visual appeal.

 Exporting Your Work for the Printer

 If you’d prefer to supply the actual InDesign document to your printer – make sure you package the InDesign file.
 Zip the entire file and provide that to your printer.
 Your printer will need all of your images and fonts, so you’ll need to include the entire package not just the Indd file.
 When packaging, check the boxes shown below.